lenesk/sokolova.dk/studieprove-online-course.md

-# Online forberedelse til Studieprøven - C1 Studieprøven Prep Course (8-10 students)
+# Online forberedelse til Studieprøven - C1 Studieprøven Prep Course (6-8 students)

 You can find more information about Studieprøven and samples of some exam tasks in some of my [blog posts](https://sokolova.dk/grammar-and-vocabulary-tips-for-describing-data-in-the-essay-at-studieprøven).

-12.01.-06.04.2022| Wednesdays 18:45-21:00 (Copenhagen)| 36 lessons/12 weeks <a class="btn" href="https://elenasokolova.podia.com/online-forberedelse-til-studieproven-danish-c1/buy"> Enroll & pay 5100 DKK/2x2550 DKK </a>
+04.03.22-03.06.2022| Fridays 18:45-21:00 (Copenhagen time & online in zoom)| 36 lessons <a class="btn" href="https://elenasokolova.podia.com/online-forberedelse-til-studieproven-danish-c1/buy"> Enroll & pay 5760 DKK/3x1920 DKK </a>

 The course has a first-come-first-served admission.